jancarloviray/blog/_posts/2016-12-19-postgres-quick-start-and-best-practices.md

 ### Numbers

-**INT** is a typical choice for integers.
+`INT` is a typical choice for integers.
 There are more choices [here](https://www.postgresql.org/docs/9.6/static/datatype-numeric.html) if needed for your use case.

 ### Currency

-Use [numeric](http://stackoverflow.com/questions/15726535/postgresql-which-datatype-should-be-used-for-currency) instead of money due to potential for rounding errors.
+Use [NUMERIC](http://stackoverflow.com/questions/15726535/postgresql-which-datatype-should-be-used-for-currency) instead of money due to potential for rounding errors.

 ```sql
 CREATE TABLE cc_invoice_order (